PAD-Net: An Efficient Framework for Dynamic Networks

-In the above section, we present the architecture of PAN-Net, which includes partly dynamic parameters and counterpart static parameters.
-In this part, we discuss how to generate the indicator mask that partition dynamic mode and static mode.
-Let us first formulate this partition as an optimization problem, where our goal is to find an appropriate indicator mask $\rm M$ to minimize loss $L$.
-Given a dataset $ \mathcal{D} = \{(\mathbf{x}_i, \mathbf{y}_i)\}^n_{i=1}$ and a desired dynamic ratio $\kappa$ of ${\rm M}$, we represent mode partition as the following constrained optimization problem:
+In the above section, we present the architecture of PAD-Net, which includes dynamic parameters and counterpart static parameters.
+Next, we further discuss our method in how to generate indicator masks to partition dynamic and static parameters.
+Let us first formulate this partition as an optimization problem, where our goal is to minimize loss values $L$.
+Given a dataset $ \mathcal{D} = \{(\mathbf{x}_i, \mathbf{y}_i)\}^n_{i=1}$ and a desired dynamic ratio $\kappa$ of ${\rm M}$, we briefly formulate mode partition as the following constrained optimization problem:

 where $\ell(\cdot)$ denotes the standard loss function (e.g., cross-entropy loss), ${\hat \Theta}$ is the set of computational parameters of the neural network, $\Vert\cdot\Vert_{0}$ is the standard $L_0$ norm, $m$ is the total number of parameters.
-The conventional approach to optimize the above problem is adding sparsity enforcing penalty term to constrain the binary mask ${\rm M}$~\citep{carreira2018learning}, but it often requires heavily tuned hyperparameter settings and several trials.
-On the other hand, LTH-based~\citep{chen2020lottery, evci2020rigging} methods can be borrowed to find the mask by several iterations, but it is prohibitively time-consuming.
-Also, considering the large model size of dynamic networks, the deployment of redundant parameters that will be pruned by $\hat \Theta \leftarrow \hat \Theta \odot \rm M$ and $\bar \Theta \leftarrow \bar \Theta \odot (1 - \rm M)$.
+The conventional approach to optimize the above problem is adding sparsity enforcing penalty term ${\rm M}$~\citep{carreira2018learning}, while it often requires heavily tuned hyperparameter settings and several trials.
+On the other hand, LTH-based~\citep{chen2020lottery, evci2020rigging} methods find the mask by several iterations, but it is prohibitively time-consuming.
+Also, considering the large-scale dynamic networks, it is unnecessary to deploy redundant parameters.